James Wilson (songwriter)

-James Wilson was an 18th-century songwriter from Hexham, Northumberland.
+James Wilson was an 18th-century songwriter from Hexham, Northumberland, England.

-Early life
+Life

 James Wilson was a schoolteacher by trade.

-After spending some time teaching in Hexham, he suffered financial embarrassment and had to move away.

-He chose Morpeth, where he met a fellow schoolteacher, who was also a poet and songwriter, Wallis Ogle, who managed to find him a post at Causey Park Bridge School (spelt "Cawsey" in John Bell's Rhymes of Northern Bards), where shortly after he died.
+After spending some time teaching in Hexham, he suffered financial embarrassment moved to Morpeth, where he met a fellow schoolteacher, who was also a poet and songwriter, Wallis Ogle, who found him a post at Cawsey Park Bridge School, where shortly after he died.

-He was a poet and songwriter and had 4 songs published in Bell's Rhymes of Northern Bards in 1812.

-While living in Morpeth he collected together some of his works into a volume and they were published in a chapbook printed by T Angus, Newcastle in 1778.
+While living in Morpeth, Wilson collected together some of his works into a volume and they were published in a chapbook printed by T Angus, Newcastle, in 1778.
+He had four songs compiled in Bell's Rhymes of Northern Bards in 1812.